Steveorevo/node-red-contrib-actionflows/README.md

 elsewhere.
 Unlike link nodes or subflows, flows that use the actionflows node do NOT need to be aware of existing segments or have them pre-defined.
-Instead, segments are invoked by a named prefix schema; allowing an arbitrary number of flow segments to added or imported later (such as when using flowman or flow dispatcher) without modifying the original flow.
+Instead, segments are invoked by a named prefix schema; allowing an arbitrary number of flow segments to be added or imported later (such as when using flowman or flow dispatcher) without modifying the original flow.
 ActionFlows' segments are invoked sequentially with their order determined by the segment's author (see priority description below).